alexisforestier/Atelier-Python-HP/docs/installation.md

 The new package is installing.

-__To install all required packages that are not included in Anaconda for our workshop, run in a single command line :__
+__To install all required packages that are not included in Anaconda for our workshop examples, run in a single command line :__
 ```
 conda install lmfit h5py hdf5plugin fabio pyFAI
 ```